The default character set of OceanBase Database is utf8mb4.

 Query OK, 1 row affected

-/* Change the character set of the current session, but use the original character set on the client. */
+/* The character set of the current session has been changed but the character set used by the client has not been changed. */

 obclient> SET NAMES gb18030_2022;